Floorp-Projects/Floorp/dom/docs/ipc/process_model.rst

 Process Model
 =============

-The complete set of recognized process types is defined in `GeckoProcessTypes.h <https://searchfox.org/mozilla-central/source/xpcom/build/GeckoProcessTypes.h>`_.
+The complete set of recognized process types is defined in `GeckoProcessTypes <https://searchfox.org/mozilla-central/source/xpcom/geckoprocesstypes_generator/geckoprocesstypes/__init__.py>`_.

 For more details on how process types are added and managed by IPC, see the process creation documentation.
 (FIXME: being added in `<https://phabricator.services.mozilla.com/D121871>`_)